How to Achieve Your Fitness Goals — Despite a Desk Job

 Get More Out of Your Health and Fitness Routine.
 Go PRO!

 One of the most significant factors in reaching fitness goals is support, and building a support network in your office is key to your success.

 A fitness buddy acts as a teammate, motivator, and coach — all of which pushes you to do more, stick with your routine, and keep going when the process gets hard.

 You don’t have to have the same fitness goals to be each other’s support network either.
 You can set mini-goals for your time together in the office, regardless of what everyone is individually working toward.
 Here are a few fun ways to make your office fitness group work for you:

-For example, on Mondays everyone does three 1-minute plank holds, Tuesdays you do three 1-minute wall sits, so on and so forth.
+For example, on Mondays everyone does three one-minute plank holds, Tuesdays you do three one-minute wall sits, so on and so forth.